 In light of its aims to blend the East and the West, the Louvre Abu Dhabi’s French architect, Jean Nouvel, has drawn much inspiration from the Middle East.
 Its web-patterned ceiling allows for speckled sunshine to stream into the gallery and is said to represent sunshine peering through the leaves of a date tree.
 It is a truly remarkable sight and feat of engineering.

 Famous Works of Art at the Louvre Abu Dhabi

-Some of the most impressive artifacts are those that date back to the ancient Egyptian Empire, includes an imposing statue of Ramesses II which is decorated in hieroglyphics.
+Some of the most impressive artifacts date back to the ancient Egyptian Empire, including an imposing statue of Ramesses II, which is decorated in hieroglyphics.

-The more recent works are no less impressive, and perhaps even more culturally significant.
-Currently, the Museum houses a stunning selection of works of the world’s great artists, including Vincent Van Gogh’s Self Portrait (1887) and Leonardo da Vinci’s La Belle Ferroniere (1490 – 1495).
+The more recent works are no less impressive and perhaps even more culturally significant.
+Currently, the Museum houses a stunning selection of pieces of the world’s great artists, including Vincent Van Gogh’s Self Portrait (1887) and Leonardo da Vinci’s La Belle Ferroniere (1490 – 1495).

 Perhaps keeping with Abu Dhabi’s reputation as a multicultural metropolis, the exhibitions are from all over the world.
-Many are inspired by the world’s religions, and each tells an amazing story about the world.
+The world’s religions inspire many, and each tells a fantastic story about the world.

 Will It Be as Famous as Paris?

 Whether the Louvre Abu Dhabi will ever be as famous or as widely respected as its big sister in Paris remains to be seen.
-But for now, it is certainly an amazing addition to this seemingly unstoppable city and a must-go destination when you make the trip to Dubai (Abu Dhabi is only an hour and a half away by car!).
+But for now, it is undoubtedly an incredible addition to this seemingly unstoppable city and a must-go destination when you fly Emirates to Dubai (Abu Dhabi is only an hour and a half away by car!).

 Louvre Abu Dhabi Entrance Tickets Cost